-The Mali Elephant Project is a joint initiative of the WILD/Wilderness Foundation & ICFC
+The Mali Elephant Project is a joint initiative of the WILD Foundation & ICFC

 Since 2010, the ICFC has been involved programmatically as well as being the largest funder in a pool of project donors.
 Significant support has come from the Governments of Mali and the USA (Embassy in Bamako, US Dept of State), the US Fish and Wildlife Service; the UK government’s Darwin Initiative; the Abraham Foundation; SOS Fund; The Tusk Trust; Woodtiger Foundation, and numerous others.